PaperPrototype/Intro-Coding-and-Computers/4 - Arrays + Addresses/Lecture/english.md

 In the above code we print an error message and "return" an error code of 1 if no argument was given.

-Any code after a `return` keyword won't get run.
+Any code after a `return` keyword won't get run (to an extend).
 This prevents us from running the greeting message "Hello, mikey", since the word "mikey" wouldn't exist (or any other word you put)!

 If we do put 2 arguments, then print the greeting message, and return an error code of 0 (0 meaning nothing went wrong).